-Best Time to Visit Mount Rushmore and South Dakota
+Best Time of year to visit Mount Rushmore

 Next Read: Ultimate South Dakota Summer Packing List